Need Help?

 • Do the ASCIA anaphylaxis e-training for first aid (community) or refresher course.

-• Practice using an adrenaline device training device and watch A&AA videos for proper positioning and administration of adrenaline devices.
+• Practice using an adrenaline device training device and watch A&AA videos for proper positioning of person having anaphylaxis and administration of adrenaline devices.

 • You may wish to find out where hospitals, urgent care centres, GP clinics, and pharmacies are along your route and near where you are staying.